Woman holding pen, looks at computer screen smiling.

-Perimenopause can start as early as your 30s or as late as your 50s, but for most women, the first signs appear in their mid-40s.
+Perimenopause can start as early as your 30s or as late as your 50s, but for most people, the first signs appear in their mid-40s.
 On average, this transition phase lasts about four years, but there is a lot of variation between women.
 Once you’ve gone a full year without a period, you’ve reached menopause.

 Preparing for menopause: The most common signs of perimenopause